carloseabade/my-ansible-config/README.md

 ## Quick start

-> Prerequisites: you need to be able to connect to the host machine using ssh.
+> Prerequisites: you need to be able to connect to the target machine using ssh.
 Check [prerequisites](#prerequisites) for more info.

 Clone the repo to your controller machine: